 The first time a user launches a smart card enabled application, the browser will ask the user to download the Remote Application Helper.
-This software can be downloaded from the Awingu appliance and is available for Windows, macOS and Linux (tested with Ubuntu 16.04).
+This software can be downloaded from the Awingu appliance and is available for Windows and macOS.

 Note that for macOS, the installer is not signed: the user needs to do right-click > Open on the installer.